COVID-19 Litigation Report – Week of August 24, 2020

 TRENDS THAT WE ARE SEEING:

-Heightened focus on workplace schedules, request for accomodations, and leave requests related to Fall childcare and school reopening decisions.
+Heightened focus on workplace schedules, request for accommodations, and leave requests related to Fall childcare and school reopening decisions.
 Employers are quickly assessing FFCRA emergency leave obligations while attempting to maintain continuity of business operations.

 Significant number of contract claims, on a wide-variety of industries and businesses, but including landlord/tenant and other premises-related issues.